 - Lean-to-steer functionality takes a little getting used to

-Micro Maxi and Mini Deluxe Scooters Review – Results of our Test Rides
+Mini Micro and Maxi Micro Deluxe Scooter Review – Results of our Tests

-The Micro Kickboard line of scooters are top-of-the-line quality and like no scooter you’ve ever experienced!
 A very distinct ride from your typical kick scooter, our testers were delighted by the unique and smooth surfing motion and especially appreciated the soft foot deck that maximized stability and comfort and minimized injuries.
+In fact, we love Micro Kickboard’s scooters so much we made sure to add them to the top of our Best Kids Scooters list.

 Micro Kickboards are not the scooters you grew up with!
 With a unique skateboard-style steering technique, our official testers (kids), and non-official testers (parents!) had a blast exploring on a scooter that offers a one-of-a-kind riding experience.

-The Maxi and Mini Deluxe create a riding experience similar to that of a skateboard by allowing the rider to carve turns, but with the added security of t-bar handlebars for extra stability and maneuverability.
+The Mini Micro and Maxi Deluxe create a riding experience similar to that of a skateboard by allowing the rider to carve turns, but with the added security of t-bar handlebars for extra stability and maneuverability.
 This lean-to-steer movement is much different than a traditional scooter on which you steer by turning the front wheel with the handlebars.
 Although this does take some practice to get the hang of, once mastered, kids love the smooth, leisurely ride and surfer-like vibe.

 The 3 wheeled set-up and 5.5″ wide foot deck also contribute to an extra stable ride, less falls, and fewer injuries.
 While the confidence of our timid and average riders benefited from these stable and lightweight scooters, our aggressive riders took advantage of these same features for safer acceleration, “air hops”, and surfing the sidewalk.